Gekko kuhli: Geographic range

 G. kuhli is found in the Malay Peninsula (southern Thailand, Malaysia, Singapore) and many adjacent islands and in the Greater Sunda Islands, including the larger islands (Sumatra, Java, Borneo, and Sulawesi) and many smaller ones.
 Its presence in Myanmar and the Nicobar Islands (India) is unconfirmed.

+Habitat

+The preferred natural habitat of G. kuhli is forest.

 As a pet

 The common flying gecko requires, among other things, a terrarium of at least 20 gallons (57–76 litres), preferably tall rather than long, and careful handling.
 It should be handled as little as possible, due to possible damage to its skin.